rnewton5-2nd/PrologMobile/README.md

 Note: I was recieving an "Over Rate Limit" message from the server when I was sending many requests over rapidly.
 To get around this, I had to limit the number of concurrent requests to the server, and I implemented a retry loop which waits one second before trying again.

 ### Tests
-To run tests, navigate to the PrologMobile.Tests folder and run
+To run tests, navigate to the PrologMobileApp.Tests folder and run

 ```
 dotnet restore